 One of those projects is a series of massive solar farms spanning the Middle East and North Africa.
 Two projects under this Desertec umbrella are Morocco’s Ouarzazate Concentrated Solar Power plant, which was approved in late 2011, and Tunisia’s TuNur Concentrated Solar Power Plant, which was approved in January 2012.
 The Moroccan plant will have a 500-MW capacity, while the Tunisia plant will have a 2 GW capacity.
 Jordan is also making rapid strides with several mega CSP projects under development in Maa’n Development Area.

-Seawater desalination powered by concentrated solar power offers an attractive opportunity for MENA countries to ensure affordable, sustainable and secure freshwater supply.
+Solar-powered desalination offers an attractive opportunity for MENA countries to ensure affordable, sustainable and secure freshwater supply.
 The growing water deficit in the MENA region is fuelling regional conflicts, political instability and environmental degradation.
 It is expected that the energy demand for seawater desalination for urban centres and mega-cities will be met by ensuring mass deployment of CSP-powered systems across the region.

 Considering the severe consequence of looming water crisis in the MENA region it is responsibility of all regional governments to devise a forward-looking regional water policy to facilitate rapid deployment and expansion of CSP and other clean energy resources for seawater desalination.